lvaldenebro/creatures-battle/README.md

-# Los anillos del poder
+# Power of the rings

 Intermediate exercise of module 2 Adalab

-# Tecnologías
+# Technologies used

 AWST, HTML, SASS, JS